OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

 \subsection{Model details}

 Our current release of \name has two pre-trained models: i) a logistic regression model and ii) a deep neural network model for all datasets.
-To support systematic, reproducible, and efficient benchmarking of post hoc explanation methods, we provide the model weights for both models trained on all six datasets in our pipeline.
+To support systematic, reproducible, and efficient benchmarking of post hoc explanation methods, we provide the model weights for both models trained on all eight datasets in our pipeline.
 For neural network models, we use two fully connected hidden layers with 100 nodes in each layer, with ReLU activation functions and an output softmax layer for all datasets.
-We train both models for 50 epochs using an Adam optimizer with a learning rate of $\eta{=}0.001$.
-Next, we show the model performance of both models on all six datasets.
+We train both models for 100 epochs using an Adam optimizer with a learning rate of $\eta{=}0.001$.
+We use min-max scaling to normalize train/test splits, along with dataset-specific batch sizes/positive class weights (to balance the loss function).
+The best epoch in terms of test accuracy is selected, excluding an initial warmup phase of 5 epochs, and provided that dataset-specific bounds are not exceeded for the proportion of the majority class predicted.
+Next, we show the performance of both models on all eight datasets.